 Figure 3.
-The figure shows the simulated data in blue, noise in green, our proposed injected power law is in orange and the interloped knots in black.
+The figure shows the energy density estimated from the data in blue, the uncertainty in green, the energy density of our proposed injected power law in orange and the interloped knots in black.
 The MCMC with 500 steps, relatively fit the injected signal throughout the runs.
-The plot tells us the energy density Ω{GW} of the signal (blue) at a given frequency as well as the noise (green) by the length in Ω{GW} .
+The plot tells us the energy density Ω{GW} estimated from the data (blue) and its uncertainty (green).
+The energy density of the injected signal is shown in Orange.
 Since this is in log space our injection is mostly linear and most of the simulated runs from westley fit along the power law.
 Therefore the code has identified a GW.
 Figure 4 is a visual representation of which knots where in used in each run of the model.